LingHin/SC1015/README.md

 - Even though each variables have low correlation values with the diseases, but using all variables to train the machine learning models can return pretty good results
 - Different diseases can have different Machine Learning Models that performs better.
 (Logistic Regression for CHD and Random Forest for Renal Failure)
+- Even if data is imbalance, resampling will not help in improving the machine learning model much if the variables already have very little correlation
 ## Lessons learnt

 - MissForest is a good method for filling in NA values to ensure consistency in the dataset